Hermann Hesse: Later life and death

-In 1931, Hesse left the Casa Camuzzi and moved with Ninon to a larger house, also near Montagnola, which was built for him to use for the rest of his life, by his friend and patron Hans C. Bodmer.
+In 1931 Hesse left the Casa Camuzzi and moved with Ninon to a larger house, also near Montagnola, which was built for him to use for the rest of his life, by his friend and patron Hans C. Bodmer.
 In the same year, Hesse married Ninon, and began planning what would become his last major work, The Glass Bead Game (a.k.a.
 Magister Ludi).
 In 1932, as a preliminary study, he released the novella Journey to the East.

 Hesse observed the rise to power of Nazism in Germany with concern.
 In 1933, Bertolt Brecht and Thomas Mann made their travels into exile, each aided by Hesse.
 In this way, Hesse attempted to work against Hitler's suppression of art and literature that protested Nazi ideology.
 Hesse's third wife was Jewish, and he had publicly expressed his opposition to anti-Semitism long before then.
 Hesse was criticized for not condemning the Nazi Party, but his failure to criticize or support any political idea stemmed from his "politics of detachment [...]
 At no time did he openly condemn (the Nazis), although his detestation of their politics is beyond question."
 In March 1933, seven weeks after Hitler took power, Hesse wrote to a correspondent in Germany, "It is the duty of spiritual types to stand alongside the spirit and not to sing along when the people start belting out the patriotic songs their leaders have ordered them to sing."
-In the 1930s, Hesse made a quiet statement of resistance by reviewing and publicizing the work of banned Jewish authors, including Franz Kafka.
-In the late 1930s, German journals stopped publishing Hesse's work, and the Nazis eventually banned it.
+In the 1930s Hesse made a quiet statement of resistance by reviewing and publicizing the work of banned Jewish authors, including Franz Kafka.
+In the late 1930s, German journals stopped publishing Hesse's work, and while the Nazis never officially banned his books nor ordered them to be burned in public, he was treated as "undesirable" (unerwünscht) author by the regime.
+Nonetheless, his novels continued to remain in print due to their general popularity.